 The key floral trend will be simple elegance.
 Take inspiration from foliage you could’ve picked from your garden, think wild influences - like using herbs and blackberries in season.
 Nothing should be too perfect.

 What are your go to pieces at Amara?

-I love the dinnerware, and Jars is my favourite brand.
-I love the Tourron range because of the colour range, I have a lot of yellow in my kitchen downstairs so it works perfectly with the greens and oranges.
+I love the dinnerware, and Jars is my favorite brand.
+I love the Tourron range because of the color range, I have a lot of yellow in my kitchen downstairs so it works perfectly with the greens and oranges.

 What’s your favorite type of event to style with florals and why?
 And do you have a career highlight you can share with us?